 Install and configure Docker

-- PX requires a minimum of Docker version 1.10 to be installed.
+- PX requires a minimum of Docker version 1.10.
 Follow the Docker install guide to install and start the Docker Service.

 - You must configure Docker to allow shared mounts propagation.
 Please follow these instructions to enable shared mount propogation.
 This is needed because PX runs as a container and it will be provisioning storage to other containers.

 Portworx pools the storage devices on your server and creates a global capacity for containers.